mbasic4/mbasic4/README.md

 Fullstack developer
 -------------------

-With close to 6 years of professional experience I worked on both web and mobile applications.
+With close to 6 years of professional experience I worked on both web and mobile applications for various clients.
+I was also a co-founder of Nasi vrtovi marketplace.
 I enjoy solving complex problems and learning and improving.

 * 🌍  I'm based in Zagreb, Croatia
 * ✉️  You can contact me at [marina\_basic@outlook.com](mailto:marina_basic@outlook.com)